- If they already own a laptop, are children able to use their own laptop?

-- Is my child able to keep their MKA laptop during vacations?
+- Are students able to keep their MKA laptop during vacations?

 - With a school full of laptops, how do students keep track of their own?

-- When my child hands back their laptop at the end of the lease, how do we know any private information they may have entered on that machine will be secure?
+- When students hand back their laptop at the end of the cycle, how does MKA handle any private information students may have entered on that machine?

-- How do I connect the Laptop to my home wireless network?
+- How do students connect their laptop to their home wireless network?

-- Can I install Parental Controls on my child’s laptop?
-(Cisco Valet)
+- Can Parental Controls be installed on a student's laptop?

-- Can I create my own account on my child’s MKA-issued laptop?
+- Can a family member create an account on a student's MKA-issued laptop?

-- What web sites categories are filtered on MKA’s network?
+- What web site categories are filtered on MKA’s network?

-- If my child is graduating from/leaving MKA, what are the proceedures for returning their laptop?
+- When a student graduates or leaves MKA, what are the procedures for returning their laptop?

 - How can I contact members of MKA’s Tech Department over the summer?